MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-devops-wiki-connector.md

 ### Configure data: select organization, projects and fields
 In this step, you specify the scope of data which you want to index using the Azure DevOps Wiki graph connector.

-As the first step, you can choose the organization you want to index, out of all organizations you have access to.
+As the first step, you choose the organization you want to index, out of all organizations you have access to.
 You can then choose for the connection to index either the entire organization or specific projects within the selected organization.

-If you choose to index the entire organization, wikis in all projects in the organization will get indexed.
-New projects and wikis will be indexed during the next crawl after they're created.
+If you choose to index the entire organization, wikis in all projects in the organization are indexed.
+New projects and wikis are indexed during the next crawl after they're created.

-If you choose to index individual projects, only wikis in the selected projects will be indexed.
+If you choose to index individual projects, only wikis in the selected projects are indexed.

 ## Step 4: Manage search permissions

 The Azure DevOps connector supports search permissions visible to **Everyone**.
-With the **Everyone** option, indexed data will appear in the search results for all users.
+With the **Everyone** option, indexed data appears in the search results for all users.

 ## Step 5: Assign property labels